 "Hi!
 How are you doing?"

-Last week, I stopped asking this automatic greeting to my colleagues.
+Some time in May, I stopped asking this automatic greeting to my colleagues.
 On the heels of COVID-19, the death of George Floyd, and community protests...
 I logged into a Zoom meeting and found myself alone with one person.
 Both of us were a few minutes early and our other meeting attendees had not joined us yet.
 I smiled and asked, "How are you doing?"
 The long pause and the look on my colleague's face said it all.
 But instead, she answered "Good.
 How are you?"
 As we talked a bit more, it became clear that she was not doing well at all.
 In fact, she shared that she was barely holding it together.

 It reminded me of visiting the doctor's office.
 Nose dripping and chest wheezing, we wait to be seen.
 And when a doctor arrives with a smile and says, "Hi!
 How are you doing today?"
 We inevitably answer, "Good.
 How are you?"